developer-friendly/blog/docs/posts/2024/0019-selective-builds.md

 ahead of the game, not falling victom of our own success.

-Monorepo is one of the strategies to help manage the codebase of multiple applications, while keeping them in a single repository, squeezing every ounce of collaboration and teamwork out of your team.
+Monorepo is one of the strategies to help manage the codebase of multiple applications[^monorepo-wikipedia], while keeping them in a single repository, squeezing every ounce of collaboration and teamwork out of your team.

 It comes with its own benefit and challenges of course.
 Let's explore them in more detail.